Amino acid: Peptide bond formation

 As both the amine and carboxylic acid groups of amino acids can react to form amide bonds, one amino acid molecule can react with another and become joined through an amide linkage.
 This polymerization of amino acids is what creates proteins.
 This condensation reaction yields the newly formed peptide bond and a molecule of water.
 In cells, this reaction does not occur directly; instead, the amino acid is first activated by attachment to a transfer RNA molecule through an ester bond.
 This aminoacyl-tRNA is produced in an ATP-dependent reaction carried out by an aminoacyl tRNA synthetase.
 This aminoacyl-tRNA is then a substrate for the ribosome, which catalyzes the attack of the amino group of the elongating protein chain on the ester bond.
 As a result of this mechanism, all proteins made by ribosomes are synthesized starting at their N-terminus and moving toward their C-terminus.

 However, not all peptide bonds are formed in this way.
 In a few cases, peptides are synthesized by specific enzymes.
 For example, the tripeptide glutathione is an essential part of the defenses of cells against oxidative stress.
 This peptide is synthesized in two steps from free amino acids.
 In the first step, gamma-glutamylcysteine synthetase condenses cysteine and glutamate through a peptide bond formed between the side chain carboxyl of the glutamate (the gamma carbon of this side chain) and the amino group of the cysteine.
 This dipeptide is then condensed with glycine by glutathione synthetase to form glutathione.

 In chemistry, peptides are synthesized by a variety of reactions.
 One of the most-used in solid-phase peptide synthesis uses the aromatic oxime derivatives of amino acids as activated units.
 These are added in sequence onto the growing peptide chain, which is attached to a solid resin support.
 Libraries of peptides are used in drug discovery through high-throughput screening.

 The combination of functional groups allow amino acids to be effective polydentate ligands for metal–amino acid chelates.

 The multiple side chains of amino acids can also undergo chemical reactions.

 Catabolism

-Degradation of an amino acid often involves deamination by moving its amino group to alpha-ketoglutarate, forming glutamate.
+Degradation of an amino acid often involves deamination by moving its amino group to α-ketoglutarate, forming glutamate.
 This process involves transaminases, often the same as those used in amination during synthesis.
 In many vertebrates, the amino group is then removed through the urea cycle and is excreted in the form of urea.
 However, amino acid degradation can produce uric acid or ammonia instead.
 For example, serine dehydratase converts serine to pyruvate and ammonia.
 After removal of one or more amino groups, the remainder of the molecule can sometimes be used to synthesize new amino acids, or it can be used for energy by entering glycolysis or the citric acid cycle, as detailed in image at right.